 - Wow some insurance plans are really complicated.
 Some offer all-in-one Medical Card+Investment+PA+TPD+Critical Illness.
 How much?
 RM6700 per year??
 That’s more than RM500 per month, I can’t afford that..

 - In the end, I choose a standalone medical card from a popular insurance provider.
-It costs RM113.33 per month (the price has since increased to RM120.13).
-This card can be used to get myself admitted to hospital, in case anything happens.
+It costs RM113.33 per month.
+This card can be used to get myself admitted to the hospital, in case anything happens.
 They offer admission to a lot of private, well-known hospitals all over Malaysia.
-I have high annual and lifetime limit (this is good if suddenly need major operation that costs a lot; mine is RM190k), pre and post care, home nursing, guardian allowance, overseas coverage and reasonable room and board coverage (so I will be relatively comfortable during hospitalisation).
+I have high annual and lifetime limit (this is good if suddenly need a major operation that costs a lot; mine is RM190k), pre and post care, home nursing, guardian allowance, overseas coverage and reasonable room and board coverage (so I will be relatively comfortable during hospitalisation).
 There is no ‘payout’ for death or permanent disability, and no cashback incentive for no-claim.
 That sucks but that’s what you get for this price.

 - Fast-forward to 2016.
 More savings.
-I should get that PA insurance now.
+I should get that Personal Accident insurance now.

-- Hmm the majority of insurance comparison websites assume that I want investment-linked plan.
+- Hmm the majority of insurance comparison websites still assume that I want an investment-linked plan.

 - Found a suitable one that is not investment-linked!
 This PA insurance will give out RM300k for death or TPD for RM31.80 per month.
 I can afford that.
 I might need to increase this amount in the future, but it’ll do for now.
 Cool.
 Click click click, submit.
 One of the sales assistants called me to confirm auto-payments via credit card and I’m covered!